pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

+- Added 'pr_plotter' to plot and output PageRank-Mean Familiarity, PageRank-Mean Hotttnesss, and Mean Hotttness-Mean Familiarity.

 - Added 'pr_hot_fam_process' to write a datafile containing genre, pagerank, mean familiarity and mean hotttnesss.

 - Added 'pr_process_a01.py' to reformat Page Rank data from 'eng_network_wd...a.py'